 The basics of cold brew coffee are explained in the article Cold Brew Coffee is Not Rocket Science.
 Let water steep over coffee grounds at room temperature for 12+ hours then filter and serve.
 Let’s get brewing.

 #1 Measure Coffee

 How much coffee should you use?
-The answer to this question will vary depending upon whom you ask.
+The answer to this question will vary depending on whom you ask.
 The short answer is more than you would for regular brewed coffee.
 If you do not want to deal with math or scales, just double the amount of the coffee you normally use when making hot French Press coffee.
 If you want to jump into the math, read on, otherwise skip ahead to Step #2.

-In our French Press tutorial we use a 17 to 1 ratio.
+In our French Press tutorial, we use a 17 to 1 ratio.
 This means 17 parts water to 1 part coffee.
-For cold brew the advice is to use between 3 to 1 and 7 to 1.
+For cold brew, the advice is to use between 3 to 1 and 7 to 1.
 We found a 7 to 1 ratio was ideal for the French Press due to volume limitations.
 If you find 7 to 1 is not strong enough, I would extend the brew time by a few hours instead of adding more coffee.

 - Regular 17 to 1: 809 grams water + 48 grams ground coffee = 857 grams brew weight.
 Brew Yield = 733 grams (or 26 ounces)

 - Strong 12 to 1: 800 grams water + 67 grams ground coffee = 867 grams brew weight.
 Brew Yield = 686 grams (or 24 ounces)

 - Cold 7 to 1: 756 grams water + 107 grams ground coffee = 864 grams brew weight. brew Yield = 588 grams (or 21 ounces)